BharatSahlot/shell-osn/README.md

     - `l`: display extra info

 Accepts paths to both directories and files.
 For directories it will list all the files and directories inside it.

+##### pinfo : process information

+Gives information like status and virtual memory size for the current process or process with the given PID.